Client-focused technology business

 Online platform to examine files of accounting entries (“FEC”)

 Our clients do not need to undertake any configuration work, they simply upload their file onto our platform, and the examination of its contents starts automatically.
 The findings are available almost instantly.
+As example, the analysis of 100 FEC of less than 100,000 lines takes 20 minutes.
 In addition, the design and ease of use of our system mean it can be used with no training necessary.

 Findings are first presented in summary form.
 From the summary, a click takes the user to the details of the irregularity found, in spreadsheet format.
 For a more thorough investigation, all movements for each entry can be viewed directly on the platform, so you can quickly grasp the nature of the irregularity.